Table of contents

 Recognising high-risk international numbers linked to scams

 On some occasions, the caller’s country can indicate a scam.
-For example, if a user received a call from Nigeria when there was no reason, they should be very cautious as this country is well known for a range of scams.
+For example, if a user received a call from Nigeria when there was no reason.
+They should be very cautious, as this country is well known for a range of scams.

-However, for the SPNL, the caller’s location is only one element that is checked for risk and the results are usually a combination of several indicators, not just the caller’s location.
+However, for the SPNL, the caller’s location is only one element that is checked for risk, and the results are usually a combination of several indicators, not just the caller’s location.

 How Scammers Use Spoofed Phone Numbers